 The cool thing was– and he will attest to this– we sent it to the Kitchen Sink mastering guys, and he kinda snuck around me and got it remastered!
 He was like, “Well I didn’t wanna bother Adam with budget or anything like that,” because anything that’s budget, anything that’s money involved, I freak out about!
 I’m a creative person, I don’t do numbers, I panic!

 We were at a writer’s retreat at the end of January and we didn’t have any cell service and so there was this one hilltop, and he said, “Hey, come on get in the truck with me.”
 We drove up to the hilltop and we sat in the truck and he said, “Alright look… I had this thing remastered.”
-The two of us just sat through and we listened to the whole record and just talked through it and everything.
+The two of us just sat there and we listened to the whole record and just talked through it and everything.
 It was spectacular!
 It’s a real testament to his creative energy and his creative knowledge for somebody who… I mean, this is his first time doin’ this!
 I don’t think I give him the credit that he deserves for his understanding of how this operates.

 Of course, I’ve worked with Dave Cobb too, but I think [Brent] learned a lot more from Dave than I give him credit for.
 And also, [he] just has an understanding of a lot o’ these things– he knows what he wants.
 He was real specific about this one, and like I said, this was the first time that he actually had gotten on that side o’ the console and gotten at the helm and drove the ship.
 Every decision he made was a great decision, and everything that he did, I trusted him wholeheartedly.
 It’s been a really great experience, so yeah, it was spectacular to sit in that truck on that hilltop with stars up above us in cold January weather and just listen to that record.